Cold Chisel (album)

-Cold Chisel is the self-titled debut album of Australian pub rock band Cold Chisel.
+Cold Chisel is the debut album of Australian pub rock band Cold Chisel.
 Released in April 1978, it spent 23 weeks in the Australian charts, peaking at number 38.

 Album details

+The album artwork was done by Abby Beaumont, conceptualised with Walker.
 The figure in the foreground of the cover is Micki Braithwaite, Daryl Braithwaite's wife.

 "Cold Chisel" was produced by the inexperienced Peter Walker, who had previously played guitar with Bakery and been an inspiration to young Ian Moss.
 The release of the album was hurried to coincide with a tour the band had opening for Foreigner.
 Although the album was well-received, Don Walker was later to say he found it embarrassing, especially the "flowery" lyrics.

 Producer Peter Walker intended the album to be a showcase of the breadth of Don Walker's song-writing, and the songs range between jazz-and-blues-based ballads to hard rock.
-Walker, who wrote the lyrics for all the songs, described the album as being about a former lover that he had separated from long before recording commenced.
+He said, "it was a responsibility I always felt, to capture what the band was."
+Don Walker, who wrote the lyrics for all the songs, described the album as being about a former lover that he had separated from long before recording commenced.
 He said, "I'm involved there, sometimes to the detriment of the song.
 'Cause those songs were not great."
 Barnes felt that early fans of the band's live performances may have been disappointed, with Don Walker agreeing, "It's a bit more laid back than it should have been.
 That would have been OK if the 'up' songs has been a bit more energetic, like they are onstage."
+He also said, "We were inexperienced in the studio, so the result is more stilted than when we were live, but it's as good as we could do at that time."
+Elsewhere, he noted the recordings were "built" and "not performances".

 Barnes, while defending Peter Walker, found the recording experience unsatisfying.
 He said, "He liked to explain the ins and outs of recording to us.
 I could only hear so much about compression ratios before I wanted to blow a gasket and get really drunk."
+Elsewhere, Barnes noted, "We were not used to being in that recording studio environment.
+We sort of walked around the place bumping into each other until we let go of the reins and let the producer take over."

 The band initially saw themselves as an "album band" like Led Zeppelin that was less reliant on singles, and had not intended to release a single from the album.
 Barnes said, "Every DJ in the country begged us to release "Khe Sanh" as a single.
 Then they banned it two weeks later.
 They had to ban something once a week to keep the Catholic Church happy."